aethrox/cleansys/docs/userflow.md

 - Delete shows confirmation

 #### Option B: Batch Processing
-- User presses `S` to mark remaining as "skip"
+- User presses `S` to mark remaining as "skip" for the rest of the run
-- Or uses `--batch-mode` flag for bulk actions

 ### 4. Execution Summary
 ```